threefoldtecharchive/Threefold-Circles/CONTRIBUTING.md

 We have defined a concrete workflow for this changes:

-1. **User Story**: Send us a complete description of the functionality you'd like to develop, how it should work, for which profiles, as if you were writing a User Story.
-Please include some ideas of what would be a definition of Done of the User Story.
+1. **Story**: Send us a complete description of the functionality you'd like to develop, how it should work, for which profiles, as if you were writing a Story.
+Please include some ideas of what would be a definition of Done of the Story.
 The team will review it, decide whether or not it could make it into Taiga Core.
 If not, you can always write a plugin.
 2. **Mentorship**: If accepted, Taiga team will help you, and a person from the team will be your contact in the development process.
 The Story will be visible in the [Taiga Kanban][Taiga Kanban]
 3. **User Experience**: The functionality will require some wireframes or ideas to be developed correctly.
 A good UX its an essential part of Taiga success.
 You should create a user experience proposal and the Taiga UX team will help you.
 4. **Design**: The design should respect the Taiga style.
 Try to reproduce other areas of the site.
 The taiga design team will review this proposal as well.